akikoo/grunt-frontend-workflow/README.md

 ##Development and build

-To start developing, go to the project folder in your terminal and simply run
+To start developing, go to the project folder in your terminal and run

     grunt